micro-ROS/docker/README.md

 This image provides you with a ready-to-flash firmware for Olimex-stm32-e407 with demos embedded on it.

 ## Automated builds

 These Docker files are used for automatically create images on Docker Hub.
-These builds are tagged as the ROS 2 version they will be compatible with: eg. crystal, dashing...
+These builds are tagged with the ROS 2 version they will be compatible with: e.g. crystal, dashing...

-The latest tag will be always the latest release of ROS 2.
+The latest tag will always be the latest release of ROS 2.

 These automatic builds has direct relationship with the content of the micro-ROS repositories: